Student Conduct Process

 University Conduct Board (UCB): Formal UCB hearings are structured and recorded proceedings where both parties to a case may enter testimony and question witnesses appearing at the hearing.
 Typically, a UCB consists of three members who may be any combination of trained faculty, staff, and students.

 Administrative Hearing: Hearings are informal in nature and not recorded.
-A single Hearing Officer facilitates a review of the evidence and acts as the decisionmaker.
+A single Hearing Officer facilitates a review of the evidence and makes the decisions.

 After all the evidence has been presented, the hearing authority will determine if a preponderance of evidence exists to find a student responsible for a particular violation.